IdeasClinicUWaterloo/InnovationChallange_Guides/AI Companion/GUIDE.md

 (chatbotenv) PS> python -m pip install chatterbot==1.0.4 pytz
 ```

-Since some of the libraries are out of data, some manual changes need to be made in the files.
+Since some of the libraries are out of date, some manual changes need to be made in the files.
 When you first run ```bot.py``` some of these errors will pop up.

 Use the following table to edit them by selecting the link in the terminal to where the problem is occuring and make the following changes.